 With the $400 Amex Travel Credit, it’s possible to book across a range of car rental companies.
 In Australia, a recent search brought up options including Avis, Enterprise, Europcar, Hertz and Thrifty Car Rental.

 In the past, car rental booked with the Travel Credit was restricted to Airport locations.
 However, that’s no longer the case, with pick-up and drop-off locations available across cities and regional centres in Australia and overseas.

 Like with hotels, the Travel Credit can be used for pre-paid car hire bookings, but not for reservations that are paid at a later date.

 As with all travel bookings, pricing for car hire can vary.
-So, before you look to lock in a rental with your Travel Credit, it pays to check pricing to lock in the best deal.
+So, before you look to lock in a rental with your Travel Credit, it pays to check pricing across multiple platforms to lock in the best deal.

 How to use the American Express Travel Credit: Step by step